saint1729/pas-appmaker/README.md

 ### Optional: App Updates

-You can easily download and deploy daily App Maker updates from the ftp.
+You can download and deploy daily App Maker updates from the ftp.

     vim /etc/cron.daily/pas-appmaker-update